cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ```

 Next, we e must find the line that starts with pi and replace the text
-  between the first and second with the output from the above command
+  between the first and second with the output from the previous command
   we had executed in the `etc/shadow` file

 Now you can Eject the SD card from the computer, and insert it into